SEO Keyword Research Guide: How to Identify the Best Keywords for Quality Traffic

 Keyword in this intent level can include terms like:

 Informational intent refers to search terms that show less purchase intent but still show interest in learning more about certain topics.
-Keyword may look like this:
+A keyword may look like this:

 Finally, navigational search intent includes keywords that show a need to find web pages for further exploration.